-Let us clarify – if you find mold, this isn’t an automatic assumption your attic is over insulated.
-It only one of many things that can cause mold, and if your home is like most homes, your attic is probably under insulated.
+Let us clarify – if you find mold, this isn’t an automatic assumption your attic is over-insulated.
+It is only one of many things that can cause mold, and if your home is like most homes, your attic is probably under-insulated.
 If you find mold, you will benefit by having a home inspection performed.
 Dampness and mold can be from a malfunctioning HVAC, your sump pump is broke, a leaking water pipe, etc.

 How long does blown in insulation last?

-Fiberglass blown in insulation can have a lifespan up to 100 years.
+Fiberglass blown-in insulation can have a lifespan of up to 100 years.
 Fiberglass batt insulation has a life expectancy of 20 years maximum.
-Cellulose blown in insulation is eco-friendly, blocks air more effective than some other insulation, and offers a level of fire protection.
-However, cellulose blown in insulation is made from recycled materials, and it will begin to degrade as early as 15 years up to 30 years.
+Cellulose blown-in insulation is eco-friendly, blocks air more effectively than some other insulation, and offers a level of fire protection.
+However, cellulose blown-in insulation is made from recycled materials, and it will begin to degrade as early as 15 years up to 30 years.

 Can you do blown insulation yourself?

 Yes, you can, and it is quite a savings.
-To do your own cellulose blown in insulation, it will cost you around $500 depending on the size of your house.
-For a professional to do cellulose blown in insulation, it cost you up to $2,000, again, depending on the size of your house.
-These prices are estimate for a 1,200 square foot house.
+To do your own cellulose blown-in insulation, will cost you around $500 depending on the size of your house.
+For a professional to do cellulose blown-in insulation, it cost you up to $2,000, again, depending on the size of your house.
+These prices are estimated for a 1,200 square foot house.

 So, blown in insulation, is it safe?